WalterSmuts/easyfft/README.md

 ### Current limitations
 * The `realfft` feature requires the `nightly` compiler because it depends on the [generic_const_exprs] feature
+* There is no methods for in-place mutation.
+You're expected to provide two separate input and output buffers.

 #### Footnotes
 [^panic]: While this could be true in theory, in practice it most probably is not.